Home » Ear, Nose and Throat Surgery

 What happens to the grommets?

-Grommets stay in for a varying length of time but most fall out between 6 to 12 months after being put in.
+Grommets stay in for a varying length of time but most fall out between 6 to 12 months after being placed.
 They usually become attached to wax and fall out of their own accord.
-It is important to check that the eardrum has healed up properly behind the grommet and that the glue or infections have not recurred.
-For this reason, I like to see patients with a new hearing test every six months after surgery.
+It is important to check that the eardrum has healed properly behind the grommet and that the glue or infections have not recurred.
+For this reason, I like to see patients, with a new hearing test, every six months after surgery.
 The majority of children grow out of their ear problems but there are a small number who may need a second set of grommets placed.

 TONSILLECTOMY